Last Updated on

 11. Administer Echinacea

 Echinacea can give your dog a soothing effect and help with inflammation caused by the UTI.
-It is not as potent as other home remedies yet when used alongside other home remedies for UTI in dogs, you can allow your dog to have a faster recovery time.
+It is not as potent as other home remedies yet when used alongside other home remedies, you can allow your dog to have a faster recovery time.

 - Crush the Echinacea tablets and add ½ a teaspoon to 1 tablespoon (depending on the size of your dog) to your dog’s food.